Detailed Browsing Logs are available for each member using our Internet Accountability service.

 Downloading an Exportable Spreadsheet

-You can download a .csv file of all Internet activity reported in the Detailed Browsing Logs.
+You can download a .csv file of all activity reported in the Detailed Browsing Logs.
 This file is sortable by date, rating, filter status, URL, and title.
 Download it by clicking the “Download as a CSV” link at the top of the Detailed Browsing Logs.